top of page

 Is Hormone Replacement Therapy (HRT) Right for Me?
 A Complete Guide for Menopause Relief

 Hormone Replacement Therapy (HRT) is a menopause treatment that helps relieve symptoms like hot flashes, poor sleep, mood changes, and brain fog by restoring declining hormone levels.
 For many women, HRT can significantly improve quality of life, support bone health, and stabilize energy and mood.
-However, it’s not right for everyone.
+However, it's not right for everyone.
 The benefits and risks depend on factors like age, health history, and timing.
-This guide explains how HRT works, its pros and cons, and how t
+This guide explains how HRT works, its pros and cons, and how to

 Written by Sandra Obrdalj - Certified Menopause Health Coach | Women’s Fitness Specialist

-Apr 78 min read
+Apr 711 min read

 The Mental Health Benefits of Exercising in Menopause: Why Movement Matters More Than Ever